slashwq/OLauncher/README.md

   * As an example, let's say Mass Effect Andromeda, which is installed to `D:\Games\Origin Games\Mass Effect Andromeda`
 * `<Game.exe>` is the game executable.
   * In Mass Effect Andromeda's case, it would be `MassEffectAndromeda.exe`.
+* `<RunAsAdmin>` is either `0` or `1`.
+  * `0` means that OLauncher will not attempt to run as an administrator.
+  * `1` means that OLauncher will attempt to run as an administrator.
+  * If you run OLauncher as admin, OLauncher will automatically overwrite any saved INI in the same directory.
+This is because OLauncher does not read the command line arguments again after running OLauncher, so it will store all values before restarting.
+If you like to run with INI files rather than launching from the command line, it's recommended to make multiple copies of OLauncher in different directories.
 * `<CloseOriginAfter>` is either `0` or `1`.
   * `0` means keep Origin open after closing the game.
   * `1` means close Origin after closing the game.

+#### Examples

+* Launching Mass Effect Andromeda, do not run as an admin and close Origin when done:

+  `OLauncher.exe "C:\Program Files (x86)\Origin" "Origin.exe" "D:\Games\Origin Games\Mass Effect Andromeda" "MassEffectAndromeda.exe" 0 1`

+* Launching the original Mass Effect, run as an admin and close Origin when done:

+  `OLauncher.exe "C:\Program Files (x86)\Origin" "Origin.exe" "D:\Games\Origin Games\Mass Effect\Binaries" "MassEffect.exe" 1 1`

 ### INI File